 I give this list with caution.
 There are many happily married people who do not feel all of these things all of the time.
-There is definite ebb and flow in the seasons of monogamous marital sex.
-So look at this list and give yourself a general idea of yes I have felt those things at one point in my marriage, or I feel most and am working on _____.
+There is a definite ebb and flow in the seasons of monogamous marital sex.
+As you look at this list, is there a general sense of “Yes I have felt those things at one point in my marriage, or I feel most and am working on _____.”

-If this list feels like foreign words when related to sex, that is an indicator for you that you need help.
+If this list feels like foreign concepts when related to sex, that is an indicator that you may need help.
+Trust your gut in deciding.

-There are no quick fixes or one answer that is right for everyone, you are unique and so is your situation.
+There are no quick fixes or one answer that is right for everyone, each couple and individual is unique and so is the situation.